(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to

 If your dog is constantly scratching, licking and chewing her paws, and/or rubbing her face against furniture, you know that she has itchy skin.

 Before even considering how to ease your dog's itch, the most important thing to do is to get her to the vet to try to identify the underlying cause.
 If the cause can be identified and dealt with, the itching will eventually go away.

-While the root cause that is making your dog itchy is being treated, you may want to consider using some natural remedies, such as herbs, vitamins, and other supplements, that can help soothe your dog's itchy skin.
+While your vet is treating the root cause that is making your dog itchy, you may want to consider using some natural remedies, such as herbs, vitamins, and other supplements, to help soothe your dog's itchy skin.

 Let's take a look at some of these effective natural itch relief for dogs.